th4tkh13m/python3_learning/README.md

   -ps1: A cow choosing problem which is similar to the knapsack problem

   -ps2: A cleaning robot that can move around the room.

+  -ps3: Simulate a Virus development inside a Patient